ryabhmd/MLinPractice/README.md

 Here, `input.csv` is a csv file (ideally the output of `create_labels.py`), while `output.csv` is the csv file where the output will be written.
 The preprocessing steps to take can be configured with the following flags:
 - `-p` or `--punctuation`: A new column "tweet_no_punctuation" is created, where all punctuation is removed from the original tweet.
 (See `code/preprocessing/punctuation_remover.py` for more details)
-- '-t' or '--tokenize': apply tokenization to text using nltk word tokenizer
+- `-t` or `--tokenize`: apply tokenization to text using nltk word tokenizer
-- '--tokenize_input': determines the column name from a dataframe which should be used as input for tokenizing.
+- `--tokenize_input`: determines the column name from a dataframe which should be used as input for tokenizing.
 Default is 'tweet_no_punctuation'.
-- '-s' or '--stopwprds': remove stopwords using nltk common stop words of English
+- `-s` or `--stopwprds`: remove stopwords using nltk common stop words of English
-- '--stopwords_input': determines the column name from a dataframe which should be used as input for removal of stopwords.
+- `--stopwords_input`: determines the column name from a dataframe which should be used as input for removal of stopwords.
 Default is 'tweet_no_punctuation_tokenized'.
-- '-l' or '--lemmatize': lemmatize tokens using nltk's WordNet lemmatizer.
+- `-l` or `--lemmatize`: lemmatize tokens using nltk's WordNet lemmatizer.
-- '--lemmatize_input': determines the column name from a dataframe which should be used as input for lemmatization.
+- `--lemmatize_input`: determines the column name from a dataframe which should be used as input for lemmatization.
 Default is 'tweet_no_punctuation_tokenized_no_stopwords'.

 Moreover, the script accepts the following optional parameters: